Skip to main content

 2024 ICRN Convening:

-The second ICRN gathering took place in Phoenix, AZ, on October 17-18, 2024.
+The second ICRN gathering occurred in Phoenix, AZ, on October 17-18, 2024.
 This event brought together diverse voices and expertise from around the world.
-Over two days, participants engaged in collaborative discussions, refined research questions, and laid the groundwork for patient-centered initiatives aimed at improving care and accelerating the development of treatments.
+Over two days, participants engaged in collaborative discussions, refined research questions, and laid the groundwork for patient-centered initiatives to improve care and accelerate the development of treatments.

 • Collaborate: Forge new connections and enhance existing ones across areas of expertise for PSC and related diseases: PSC-IBD (Inflammatory Bowel Disease) and PSC-CCA (Cholangiocarcinoma).

-• Create: Generate lists of potential research projects and high-priority proposals, seeking input from the patient community, pursuing funding, and driving research forward.
+• Create: Generate lists of potential research projects and high-priority proposals, seek input from the patient community, pursue funding, and drive research forward.

 • Strategize: Identify research questions, models, or tools to enable or accelerate the development of novel therapies for PSC, refining the research strategy to reflect cutting-edge science and ICRN priorities.